Avram Miller: Intel (1984-1999) and the birth of Intel Capital

-With the approval of Intel CEO Andy Grove, Vadász and Miller created the Corporative Business Development group (CBD), later renamed Intel Capital.
+With the support of Intel's CEO Andy Grove, Vadász and Miller created the Corporative Business Development group (CBD), later renamed Intel Capital.
 Intel Capital became a successful corporative venture group in the technology sector.

-Miller's group was an investor in Mark Cuban's Broadcast.com, internet infrastructure and security services company Verisign, communications semiconductor maker Broadcom, interactive publications innovator LAUNCH Media, the web-hosting service Geocities, the tech media site CNET and broadband network provider Covad (now part of MegaPath Corporation).
+Miller's group was an investor in Mark Cuban's Broadcast.com, internet infrastructure and security services company Verisign, communications semiconductor maker Broadcom, interactive publications innovator LAUNCH Media, the web-hosting service GeoCities, the tech media site CNET and broadband network provider Covad (now part of MegaPath Corporation).
 Miller's group also invested in CMGI (now ModusLink Global Solutions, Inc.) and PCCW.

 Development of Residential Broadband

 In 1992, Miller was asked by Andy Grove to be the Intel point person working with Microsoft to develop a number of consumer initiatives.
 They sought to develop an interactive set-top box for the cable television industry.
 This project also involved General Instrument (GI) owned Jerrold, a large supplier of set-tops.
 Working with Intel and Microsoft was GI CTO Matt Miller (no relation).

 By the end of 1992, it was determined that an interactive set-top box would be too expensive.
 With Matt Miller, Avram Miller recognized much of the digital TV technology could be used for high-speed residential broadband connections.
 GI and Intel began to develop both cable modems and the head-end equipment used as a gateway to the Internet.

 Speaking to this faster Internet access in 1996, Miller predicted:

 "It's not about playing cards, it's about talking.
 It's known as social computing, people interacting through the personal computer.

 "And I see this as a major driver to the use of PCs."

 "This will make the PC indispensable to our lives and it will change the way we communicate," he said.
 "PCs will be on all the time."

 Miller organized the first major trials of cable modems with Comcast and Viacom (which then owned a cable business).
 In 1993, Intel demonstrated working cable modems at The Western Cable Show in Anaheim, CA.

 Miller got such companies as America Online (AOL) and Prodigy to participate in the broadband trials.
 Intel then provided the key specification to CableLabs (the research arm of the cable industry), which became the DOCSIS (Data Over Cable Service Interface Specification) standard.

 Because the cable industry did not have the technical capabilities to manage an internet business, Miller conceived of a company that would provide these services, and convinced the venture group Kleiner, Perkins, Caufield & Byers (KPCB, also known as Kleiner Perkins) to work with the cable industry to create the company @Home Network.
 Intel would also invest in this high-speed cable Internet service provider.

 In addition to the development of broadband cable, Miller oversaw Intel's activities to create high-speed DSL (digital subscriber line) Internet access, working extensively with telephone companies.